Who? The Cardinals of Louisville.

 Where?
-Louisville, Kentucky; the fewer letters you pronounce, the closer to accurate you are.
+Louisville, Kentucky; the less of it you pronounce, the closer to authentic you are.

 How?
 They were an at-large selection.

 Who's running this show?
 Jeff Walz, since 2007.
-He was a well-traveled assistant before settling at Louisville.
+What's the singular of Norse?

 Extra, Extra!
-Some of the best Louisville women's sports coverage you'll find comes from the merry band of miscreants at Cardinal Couple.
+The Courier-Journal.
+But some of the best Louisville women's sports coverage you'll find comes from the merry band of miscreants at Cardinal Couple.
 They're on top of all things women's sports there, and even the scurrilous rumors that men play sports too.
 Our co-conspirators at Card Chronicle may also be on the case.